ismahaneyy/First-Code-Challenge/README.md

 ## Challenge One: Student Grade generator.

-- Click on CodeChallenge1.js file where you will be required to input students marks. upon inputting the marks click okay and a grade will be assigned to the max inputed where A > 79, B - 60 to 79, C - 59 to 49, D - 40 to 49, E - less 40. input should be between 0 and 100 to view output grade press F12 it will directly open console on your browser alternatively you can right click on the page, you'll be prompted with a dropdown menu click on inspect and click on console which will be at the top of the page next to Elements.
+- Click on CodeChallenge1.js file where you will be required to input students marks. upon inputting the marks click  enter on your terminal and a grade will be assigned to the marks inputed where A > 79, B - 60 to 79, C - 59 to 49, D - 40 to 49, E - less 40. input should be between 0 and 100.

 ### To Run this application
 - Running this application,open terminal on your vs code then type: